The Little Voice: RBD versions

 Mexican pop group RBD recorded Spanish and Portuguese cover versions of "The Little Voice", titled "Tu Dulce Voz" and "Sua Doce Voz", for their third studio album, Celestial (2006) and its Portuguese-language version, Celestial (Versão Brasil) (2006), respectively.
-The song was adapted to Spanish by Michkin Boyzo, while the Portuguese version was written by Cláudio Rabello, both of who had already adapted some songs for the band into their respective languages.
+The song was adapted to Spanish by Michkin Boyzo, while the Portuguese version was written by Cláudio Rabello, both of whom had already adapted some songs for the band into their respective languages.
 Both versions were produced by Armando Ávila, one of the group's constant producers.